How Launch Monitor Accuracy Is Measured

 Casual practice: ±5% is fine

-If you're hitting balls at the range and want to know roughly how far each club goes, or whether your new swing thought is actually changing your ball speed, a ±5% accuracy margin is more than enough.
-At this level, even the most affordable monitors deliver useful feedback.
+If you're hitting balls and want to know roughly how far each club goes, or whether a swing change is actually moving your ball speed, a ±5% accuracy margin is more than enough.
 You're looking for trends and big-picture changes, not decimal-point precision.
+Budget units at the $199.99 level deliver plenty of useful feedback for this use case.

 Serious practice: ±2–3% is the sweet spot

-If you practice multiple times per week, track your progress over time, or use the data to make equipment decisions, you want a unit that's consistently within 2-3% of true values.
-This is where the Garmin R10 and Rapsodo MLM2Pro live — accurate enough to make real decisions from, affordable enough to justify the purchase.
+If you practice multiple times per week, track progress over time, or use the data to make equipment decisions, you want a unit consistently within 2–3% on ball speed and carry distance.
+This is where the Garmin R10 and Rapsodo MLM2Pro live — accurate enough to make real decisions from, at a price that's easy to justify.

 The honest truth: Most golfers overestimate the accuracy they need.
 If your ball speed varies by 5 mph shot-to-shot due to swing inconsistency, a ±1% unit and a ±3% unit will give you the same practical feedback.
 The variance in your swing dwarfs the variance in the monitor.